If you cannot find an answer to your question here, give us a call 1-888-318-3525 extension 0 or email info@parolegy.com

 No. Although we encourage our clients to do all they can to avoid trouble, we realize sometimes things happen.
 Just because someone caught a major case does not mean we will drop them as a client.
 If your loved one gets into trouble, depending on the type of trouble and frequency of disciplinary issues will determine how we proceed.

-For this reason and many more, no one can guarantee the outcome in situations like this.
+The truth is the decision makers don't know what they're going to decide, until they render their decision.
+For this reason and many others, no one can guarantee the outcome in situations like this.
 It is unethical to do so.

 Having said that, what we will guarantee* is to provide a continuation of services without any additional cost or fees until your loved one is approved for an early release.